 Under the life insurance license, LIC Singapore is permitted to write all types of life insurance products.
-On 7th April 2015, LIC Singapore launched its second non-participating single-premium endowment product "Wealth Plus-2".
-Wealth Plus-2 was closed to new business on 30th September 2015.
-Work on launching another products was started which are to be launched in 2016.

-As part of its objectives to add value to customers and the Singapore mass market, LIC Singapore will focus on the introduction of non-participating products while continuing efforts to put in place the necessary system infrastructure and capabilities to manufacture and sell participating products in the medium term.
+In the year 2017, LIC Singapore launched total of four products.
+All of these were non-participating single-premium or two -pay endowment products.
+All of these products were tranche product.
+As part of its objectives to add value to customers and the Singapore mass market, LIC Singapore will focus on the introduction of non-participating products while continuing efforts to put in place the necessary system infrastructure and capabilities to manufacture and sell term products and participating products in the near future.